 Paris Charles de Gaulle Airport Guide (CDG)

 Paris Charles de Gaulle Airport, still known as Roissy Airport to some, is the largest airport in France and is a major international air hub, frequented by visitors to Paris.
-Our guide to the airport provides relevant contact information, details about airport facilities and instructions for travelling between the airport and Paris city centre.
+Our Paris Charles de Gaulle Airport guide includes all of the necessary information about the facility, including details of terminal services, public transport access and nearby accommodation options.

 There are several information desks throughout Paris Charles de Gaulle Airport.
 Free guides and maps of Paris and the airport are available on request.
 There are also tourist information offices in the terminals.